|COSE Working Group||M. Jones|

 There are two reasonable ways to address this attack.
-First, a key should not be used for a cryptographic operation until it has been matched back to an authorized user.
-This approach means that no cryptography would be done except for authorized users.
+First, a key should not be used for a cryptographic operation until it has been verified that it is controlled by a legitimate participant.
+This approach means that no cryptography would be done except with keys of legitimate parties.
 Second, applications can impose maximum as well as minimum length requirements on keys.
-This limits the resources consumed even if the matching is not performed until the cryptography has been done.
+This limits the resources that would otherwise be consumed by the use of overly large keys.

 There is a theoretical hash substitution attack that can be mounted against RSASSA-PSS.
 However, the requirement that the same hash function be used consistently for all operations is an effective mitigation against it.
 Unlike ECDSA, hash function outputs are not truncated so that the full hash value is always signed.
 The internal padding structure of RSASSA-PSS means that one needs to have multiple collisions between the two hash functions to be successful in producing a forgery based on changing the hash function.
 This is highly unlikely.

 A version of RSAES-OAEP using the default parameters specified in Appendix A.2.1 of RFC 3447 is included because this is the most widely implemented set of OAEP parameter choices.
 (Those default parameters are the SHA-1 hash function and the MGF1 with SHA-1 mask generation function.)
 While SHA-1 is deprecated as a general-purpose hash function, no known practical attacks are enabled by its use in this context.